religiosa1/tgnotifier/README.md

 ### As a CLI util

-You can use the app to send notification through CLI from your shell or scripts.
+You can use the app to send notification through CLI from your shell, scripts, cron, etc.

 ```sh
 ./tgnotifier send "Your message goes here"